prrandrade/NanoMessageBus/README.md

 - [NanoMessageBus.Serializers.Protobuf](https://www.nuget.org/packages/NanoMessageBus.Serializers.Protobuf/)
 - [NanoMessageBus.Serializers.MessagePack](https://www.nuget.org/packages/NanoMessageBus.Serializers.MessagePack/)

-# Packages installation with .NET Core Dependency Injection Framework
+# Packages installation with .NET Dependency Injection Framework

-Using the native .NET Core dependency injection framework, you can install the **NanoMessageBus.Sender** package and the **NanoMessageBus.Receiver** package separately.
+Using the native .NET dependency injection framework, you can install the **NanoMessageBus.Sender** package and the **NanoMessageBus.Receiver** package separately.
 Using a default `ServiceColletion` object, you can use the extension methods `AddSenderBus` and `AddReceiverBus` which register all the related dependencies.

 ```csharp
 var services = new ServiceCollection();